Querz/mcaselector/README.md

 </p>

 ### Swapping chunks
 When exactly two chunks are selected, they can be swapped using `Tools --> Swap chunks`.
 This is useful for corrupted region files when Minecraft failed to correctly save the region file index, resulting in scrambled chunks.

 ### Overlays
 To have a better overview of what's happening in your world, MCA Selector gives the option to enable customizable overlays.
 Overlays can display single values per chunk in the form of a color gradient with a minimum and maximum value.

 <p align="center">
   <img src="https://gist.githubusercontent.com/Querz/5e08c4ab863c2ad8b5da146dc4188ecb/raw/7aa44cd77eefd19a56eb8154ad3fe5de26c15941/overlays.png" alt="MCA Selector window showing InhabitedTime overlay for Hermitcraft Season 6">
 </p>

 Overlays can be con figured using `Tools --> Edit overlays`.
-Only when all values of an overlay are valid (e.g. minimum < maximum) and it is set to active, it can be toggled on and off in the map view using the `O` key.
-Overlays are globally persistent and can be reused for all worlds.
+By pressing the `N` key, it will switch to displaying the next overlay type.
+When pressing `O` while displaying an overlay, it will rotate all overlays of this type.
+Only when all values of an overlay are valid (e.g. minimum < maximum) and it is set to active it will be displayed in the main window.

 ### Caching
 The tool creates an image for each region from the provided mca-files.
 These images are saved separately inside the respective operating system's specific cache folders.
 Experience showed that a Minecraft world with a size of 10GB resulted in cached image files with a total size of 80-100MB.
 Caching as many regions as possible significantly improves loading times.